How to Order - Updated 01 January 2008

 Initially Copyleft and I decided which designs to put to print first.
 They

-wanted to do them three at a time because there was going to be quite a take-up
+wanted to do them three at a time because there was going to be quite a

-proofs I managed to find the correct fonts for the images.
+them proofs I managed to find the correct fonts for the images.
 That's right, the

-pedantic people among you can now see Gill Sans MT and ITC Garamond in place of
+pedantic people among you can now see Gill Sans MT and ITC Garamond in place

-Arial and plain old Garamond.
+of Arial and plain old Garamond.
 The newer designs're quite good, too.

 Having them done by a more professional group than me and my local T-shirt

-the quality and wear time by a factor of five or so.
+which upped the quality and wear time by a factor of five or so.

-You see, one of the conditions on me being allowed to use the name "BOFH" freely
+You see, one of the conditions on me being allowed to use the name "BOFH"

-T-shirt designs for me, and they seemed to be fairly appreciative of the
+for me, and they seemed to be fairly appreciative of the opportunity to do so.

-opportunity to do so.
-I haven't worked out anything yet with regards copyright,
+I never really worked out anything yet with regards copyright, royalties or

 Does this still mean bofhcam.org is being commercial?
 I don't think so.
 I'm